billsidea/servo-sorter/README.md

     ```
 # Usage

-Instantiate the ServoSorter class with the following arguments:
+In your controlling Python logic, instantiate the ServoSorter class with the following arguments:

 - **sorter_name** - a unique name of your choice to distinguish it from any other ServoSorter-consuming processes
 - **servo_count** - the number of servos your sorting process is using (the number of available bins will always be equal to the servo_count + 1)